Mastapan/League-MMR-Checker/README.md

 Idk trying to get free shirt
 123

-ohai why is this not formating
+oh hai why is this not formatting

+same